EddyTheAnimator1/Rec-Room-Patches/README.md

 These are all of the builds (Yes, literally ever made before April 6 2026) that i've managed to patch.

-Along with if you'd like to download original builds (NOT patched), this is so that if the steam game gets deleted.
-Files are available here.
+Along with downloads to actual original builds (NOT patched), this is so that if the steam game gets deleted.
+Files will be available here incase the Steam APP gets deleted.

 I'm using RebornRec's Photon ID's, if that's a problem.
 Issue it!
 (I did this in hopes of connecting players.)
 <!-- AUTO_TABLE_START -->